 In Italy, Santa Nicholas is known as gift-giver and protector of the children – today, his tradition is also referred to the more secular Babbo Natale.
 Children leave a plate with a letter on the table, where they ask for gifts and promise to be good next year.
-The next day, they find sweets and fruits – a naughty child could also get a peace of coal, made of coloured sugar.
+The next day, they find sweets and fruits – a naughty child could also get a peace of coal, made of colored sugar.

 In Spain, December 6th is even a bank holiday – but not for Santa Nicholas, but to remember the day of the constitution in Spain!
 The main Christmas period in Spain starts with the famous ‘Sorteo extraordinario de Navidad’, the Christmas lottery, on December 22nd, and lasts till January 6th, Holy Three Kings.